rayalan/binary-adages/content/home-depot-review.md

 Periodically, I like to look at the user experience as an individual consumer, not as a professional, and then link those observations back to professional software development.

 Occasionally, I pretend I have some woodworking skill and build something.
-Since [Home Depot](http://www.homedepot.com) my nearby big box store of choice, I'm often looking at their website.
+Since [Home Depot](http://www.homedepot.com) is my nearby big box store of choice, I'm often looking at their website.
 On the surface, I'd expect their website to be impeccable -- both as a lure to bring me into the store and as a way to compete against Amazon and the like.
 However, I constantly struggle when I go to use it.
-After I cover a couple recent examples, I'll close out with a few thoughts about software development.
+After I cover a couple of recent examples, I'll close out with a few thoughts about software development.

 ### Plywood

-I want some plywood, so I search the website for Plywood.
-This search brings me to a nice page listing some of the specifics I might want - hardwood plywood, MDF, project panels, 1/2" nominal product thinkness, and so on.
+I want some plywood, so I search the website for "plywood."
+This search brings me to a nice page listing some of the specifics I might want -- hardwood plywood, MDF, project panels, 1/2" nominal product thickness, and so on.

 And on the left, there's this thickness selector: